vicsz/mla-c01-study-notes/README.md

 - Use asynchronous inference for large payloads or long inference durations.
 - Use batch inference with for offline predictions on large datasets without deploying a real-time endpoint.
 - Use model versioning and shadow testing for validating new models before replacing live ones.
+- Use product variants to deploy multiple models (or versions) to the same endpoint and control traffic routing between them (e.g. 70/30 split for A/B testing).

 ### Debugging Model Performance
 - Use **SageMaker Debugger** to inspect tensor values and training state.